DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_ipads.md

 Discover fun and simple activities highlighting iPad built-in features and apps.
 Designed for teachers, these tips can help save time on many tasks teachers do daily.
 [Download 30 Time-Saving Tips for Teachers](https://education-static.apple.com/geo/uk/education/2020/tips-for-teachers/ipad-teacher-activities.pdf)

-## User guidance for iPads

-Apple provide easy-to-follow instructions in the box for users.
-What users can do on their iPads depends on how you have set up their device in Apple School Manager.

-See general [user guidance](https://support.apple.com/guide/ipad/turn-on-and-set-up-ipad995bb83d/ipados) on how to turn on and set up iPads.

 ## What to do with a faulty iPad